Do You hear at times noises

-like Gurgling – Whining or even – Grinding sounds.
+like Gurgling – Whining or even – Grinding sounds?

-Why is There A Noise in My Automatic Transmission
+Why Is There A Noise in My Automatic Transmission

-Gurgling: Usually heard from under the hood or with hood of vehicle open, would be a really good indicator that your transmission is low on fluid.
+Gurgling: Usually heard from under the hood or with the hood of the vehicle open, would be a really good indicator that your transmission is low on fluid.

 To answer the cause of that for You, Would be that upon checking your transmission fluid level.
-You would find the level of the fluid to be very low or may not even show on the measuring stick (dipstick) funny Tag Name but is a house hold name and Shop name when being used to check fluids
+You would find the level of the fluid to be very low or may not even show on the measuring stick (dipstick) funny Tag Name but is a household name and Shop name when being used to check fluids

-Why is My Fluid Low.
-Okay if You do Yoga or Tai Chi or very Athletic, You can maneuver into a position where one could possible see the Red coloring of the automatic transmission fluid.
+Okay if You do Yoga or Tia Chi or are very Athletic, You can maneuver into a position where one could possibly see the Red Coloring of the automatic transmission fluid.

 You may see this under your vehicle, more so when it has been raining